 - Direct cremation with ash scattering – the cremation provider offers an option for the remains to be scattered after the direct cremation.

-- Direct cremation with family goodbye viewing – an option that allows for a brief family viewing to say goodbye prior to a direct cremation.
+- Direct cremation with family goodbye viewing – an option that allows for a brief family viewing to say goodbye prior to direct cremation.

 - Cremation with a visitation – similar to the option above, but this is a more formal visitation service for family & friends to pay respects prior to the cremation.